deepmodeling/deepmd-kit/doc/install/install-from-source.md

 You must enable at least one backend.
 If you enable two or more backends, these backend libraries must be built in a compatible way, e.g. using the same `_GLIBCXX_USE_CXX11_ABI` flag.
+We recommend using [conda pacakges](https://docs.deepmodeling.org/faq/conda.html) from [conda-forge](https://conda-forge.org), which are usually compatible to each other.

 ::::{tab-set}